 The trainee is required to aim toward a target of 250 hours of placement activity per placement.
 Of these 250 hours, a minimum of 100 hours should be direct client contact.
 However, if a student is deemed to be competent in all domains but they have not reached 100 client contact hours (student must have 80 hours of client contact or more), they may receive an ungraded pass.
 This can only occur under the provision they complete the required client contact hours during their next placement.
 In the circumstances that this occurs, an agreement will be made between the student and their supervisor, which will be documented and recorded in their placement folder.

 Students are expected to respond promptly when allocated new referrals, complete clinical client notes in a timely manner, and present clinical notes to their supervisor for review and endorsement (signature) in a regular and timely manner.
 Trainees are required to participate in a mid-placement review halfway through their placement and a final placement review prior to the completion of the placement.
-Trainees are required to complete a placement folio as they progress through the placement.
-All forms required for the folio are available on Canvas.
+Trainees are required to complete a placement folder as they progress through the placement.
+All forms required for the folder are available on Canvas.
 Students need to complete log books to reflect the content of all supervision sessions and also a log book of placement activity that is to be presented to the supervisor for review and signature every week.
-Upon the completion of the placement, the folio is to be signed by the trainee's individual supervisors and subsequently submitted to the Placement Coordinator.

 Students are expected to complete a minimum of one Interprofessional Learning (IPL) activity in the UC Health Clinics, participate in an Interprofessional Case Study workshop, and complete one group therapy program, such as Cool Kids program during their placement.